eubinecto/document-indexing/deliverables/report.md

 Filtering out date, url, ISBN, numbers and page numbers is implemented in line 79-83 of the code.
 Wikipedia pages include in-line citations and "References" section, both of which are not worthy of indexing simply because rarely would people use them to search for an episode.
 They might be worthy if we were building an index for a book search engine however, as people might want to find books by an ISBN number, or jump into a specific page in a book.
-This illustrates that tokenisation process depends (Nenadic, 2020) on the domain of the data.
+This well illustrates that tokenisation process depends (Nenadic, 2020) on the domain of the data.